SilvVF/ws_cli/README.md

 ```shell
  wsclient -addr "localhost:8080" -path "/echo"
 ```
-connects to the ws and from stdin escape seq is os default
+connects to the ws and reads from stdin escape seq is os default

 ### flags